B-Ricey763/resume/resume.typ

   [Educate an audience of 20,000+ subscribers with over 2 million total views on essential CS concepts], [Analyze retention data to increase content interactions to reach an annual revenue of over \$1,500], )
- #resume_heading[Projects]
+ #resume_heading[Research & Publications]

 #project_item(
-  name: "Intuitive Navigation Assistance from an Active Wearable Exoskeleton",
+  name: "Intuitive Navigation Assistance from an Exoskeleton",
   skills: "Python, GPS, Linux",
-  date: "March 2025 - Present",
+  date: "March 2025 - December 2025",
-  [Architected a multithreaded Python project on a raspberry Pi to navigate user through exoskeleton movements], [Orchestrated Camera, IMU, GPS, and high-powered leg-mounted motors using RedisDB, web sockets, and gpsd], [Extensively tested GPS and camera integration to reduce interference and errors by 50% using a custom web dashboard] )
+  [Architected a multithreaded Python system on a raspberry Pi to navigate user through exoskeleton movements], [Orchestrated Camera, IMU, GPS, and high-powered leg-mounted motors using RedisDB, web sockets, and gpsd], [Extensively tested GPS and camera integration to reduce interference and errors by 50% using a custom web dashboard] )

 #project_item(
   name: "XR Treatment for Age-Related Macular Degeneration (AMD)",
-  date: "August 2024 - Present",
+  date: "August 2024 - May 2025",
-  skills: "Unity, C#, Typescript, React",
+  skills: "Unity, C#, React",
-  [Leverage Meta XR SDKs to track eye movement 120 times a second in Unity to diagnose and treat AMD], [Develop a game with 2 tests and 1 training scene to identify and reinforce a preferred retinal locus], [Designed a web dashboard using React, Apache, and SQLite to visualize test results for doctors at Emory University], )
+  [Leveraged Meta XR SDKs to track eye movement in Unity to diagnose and treat AMD across 3+ retinal evaluations], [Engineered a full-stack dashboard using React, Apache, and SQLite to visualize test results for doctors at Emory University], [*Publication:* "Asymmetric VR Design to Support Connected Care for Older Adults with AMD" submitted to DRS, 2026.]
+)

 #resume_heading[Leadership]